AbhinavMV/DSA/README.md

 ##### 98th - Minimum Cost to Merge Stones - Greedy solution done but not optimized :/ ->Need to think differently now

 ##### 99th - Failed attempt to understand above ques DP solution will look again after sometime with fresh outlook.
 Sliding window concepts

+##### 100th - Sliding Window Maximum - for current element, if this element is greater than back of queue then keep on popping elements.
+All elements after this should be added to queue